stackbuilders/react-native-spotlight-tour/example/README.md

 # Examples
-Here you will find both iOS and Android implementations of `react-native-spotlight-tour`.
+Here you will find an example of both iOS and Android implementations of `react-native-spotlight-tour`.

 ## Requirements
-Be sure you are in the `react-native-spotlight-tour` root directory and run:
+Make sure you are in the `react-native-spotlight-tour` root directory and run:
 ```
 yarn install
 ```